kchens/kchens.github.io/pages/words/2014-first-three-days.md

 ###Data Structures Notes

 -	**Stack**:  Is like a stack of plates.
 Data goes on top of each other.
 To get the data off, you have to take from the top of the plate pile.
 In essence, that means you `#push` values and `#pop` values from the array
 -	**Queue**:  Is basically a waiting line -- literally a line that you wait in.
 People come into the line, and the *first ones in* are the are also the *first ones out*.
-In an array queue, that means you `#unshift` data into the queue and `#pop` that data out.
+In an array queue, that means you `#push` data into the queue and `#shift` that data out from the front of the line.
 -	**Linked Lists**:  Is like people waiting in line, but with invisible strings attached to each other.
 When the second person is placed into the line, he is automatically attached to the first person; the second person can't help but follow the first person.
 It is through these invisible ties or *links* that a link list is created.
 Linked lists can be arrays (`[val, [val,[val,nil]]]`), hashes (``), etc. (I don't know what the etc. might be.)

 **In working with hashes, remember a few things:**